 At 36 mm, it returns to the size of the original model launched in 1953 following the first ascent to the summit of Mount Everest by Sir Edmund Hillary and Tenzing Norgay on 29 May that year.

-The new-generation Explorer is notably released in a yellow Rolesor version (combining Oystersteel and 18 ct yellow gold).
+The new-generation Explorer is notably released in a yellow Rolesor version (combining Oystersteel and yellow gold).
 The black dial, now lacquered, bears the index hour markers and emblematic 3, 6, 9 numerals that are the cornerstones of the model's personality, evoking the determination and spirit of adventure that give rise to great achievements.

 The new-generation Explorer's Chromalight display is particularly impressive.
 In dark conditions, the intensity of the blue glow emitted by the hour markers and hands now lasts longer thanks to the innovative and exclusive luminescent material with which they are filled or coated.
 In daylight, these display elements also have a brighter white hue.